 Rehoming a Dog or Cat covers some basics in screening for a new home.
 You are going to be looking for a permanent home for each animal, with people who have the time and money to care for this new member of their family.

-As an organization, you will want to work out your procedures for adopting animals.
-These will include your standards for a new home, any medical guarantees, your return policy, your prohibitions (such as declawing of cats) and much more.
+As an organization, you will want to work out your policies and procedures for adopting animals.
+These will include your standards for a new home, any medical guarantees, your return policy, and much more.
 Study other organizations’ adoption policies, and when you see something you like, ask to use that aspect in your own work.
 Animal groups will often share their adoption paperwork, such as adoption applications or contracts, as long as you change the name on the documents to your group’s name.

 You will also want to make sure you have a database, or filing system, to record adoptions, contact information about the adopters, and records of spay/neuter surgeries, vaccinations and microchip identification numbers.
 At Best Friends, we like to include a photo of the animal in the adoption records database, since it might be hard to recall each face over time.